dortania/OpenCore-Install-Guide/macos-limits.md

 Unfortunately many features in macOS are outright unsupported with AMD and many others being partially broken.
 These include:

 * Virtual Machines relying on AppleHV
-  * This includes VMWare, Parallels, Docker, Android Studios, etc
+  * This includes VMWare, Parallels, Docker, Android Studio, etc
   * VirtualBox is the sole exception as they have their own hypervisor
   * VMware 10 and Parallels 13.1.0 do support their own hypervisor, however using such outdated VM software poses a large security threat
 * Adobe Support